eartifacts/eartifacts.github.io/content/museum/Off_Minor_-_Monday_Morning_Quarterbacks/index.md

-Among many other things, this use of what are (virtually) rootless chords could be a contributing factor to why Off Minor often gets the &ldquo;jazz punk&rdquo; label attached to them.
+Among many other things, this use of what are (virtually) rootless chords could be a contributing factor to why Off Minor often gets the &ldquo;jazz punk&rdquo; label attached to them, considering that jazz places such an emphasis on the 3<sup>rd</sup> and 7<sup>th</sup> factors (as well as extensions) of chords that it draws away from the root&rsquo;s importance.

 [off-minor]: https://en.wikipedia.org/wiki/List_of_compositions_by_Thelonious_Monk#Off_Minor